TDG-Platform/docs/ENVI_ClassificationSieving.md

 --------------------|:--------:|-----------------
-output_raster_uri   |  True    | Specify a string with the fully-qualified path and file name for OUTPUT_RASTER. task_meta_data          |  False          | Output location for task meta data such as execution log and output JSON
+output_raster_uri   |  True    | Specify a string with the fully-qualified path and file name for OUTPUT_RASTER. task_meta_data          |  False          | Output location for task meta data such as execution log and output JSON output_raster_uri_filename |     False    | Folder name in S3 location with the specified file name

 ### Runtime